-I am delighted that you have shown an interest in Rushey Mead Academy.
+Thank you for showing an interest in Rushey Mead Academy.
 It is an absolute privilege to write to you as Principal of this wonderful school.

 Rushey Mead is not only one of the very best schools in Leicester, but in the entire country.
 It is a magical place to learn, and a place firmly rooted in high expectations, inclusivity and genuine care for all members of our school community.